zalando/postgres-operator/docs/user.md

           defaultUsers: true
 ```

-Default access privileges are also defined for LOGIN roles one database and
+Default access privileges are also defined for LOGIN roles on database and
 schema creation.
-This mean they are currently not set when `defaultUsers`
+This means they are currently not set when `defaultUsers`
 (or `defaultRoles` for schemas) are enabled at a later point in time.

 ### Schema `search_path` for default roles